rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/log4shell_scanner.md

 ## Verification Steps

-1. Setup a vulnerable Struts2 Instance
+1. Setup a vulnerable Struts2 instance (see the steps below)
 2. Start msfconsole
 3. Do: `use auxiliary/scanner/http/log4shell_scanner`
 4. Set the `SRVHOST`, `RHOSTS`, `RPORT` and `TARGETURI` options